March on Washington Fast Facts

 At the end of the day, the leaders of the march met with US President John F. Kennedy at the White House.

-August 28, 2013 - On the 50th anniversary of the march, one of the 1963 organizers, John Lewis, now a congressman (D-GA), and Presidents Barack Obama, Bill Clinton and Jimmy Carter address a crowd at the steps of the Lincoln Memorial.
-Also present are Caroline Kennedy and Lynda Bird Johnson Robb, the daughter of President Lyndon B. Johnson.
-Other participants include Oprah Winfrey, Forest Whitaker and the parents of Trayvon Martin.
+August 28, 2013 - On the 50th anniversary of the march, one of the 1963 organizers, John Lewis, now a congressman (D-GA), and US Presidents Barack Obama, Bill Clinton and Jimmy Carter address a crowd at the steps of the Lincoln Memorial.
+Other participants include Oprah Winfrey and the parents of Trayvon Martin.